 one or more factors related to utilisation of capacity of the Terminal or any other part of the System subsequently changes (for example, changes in service levels required pursuant to a right of Access Holders under a Standard Access Agreement, the nature of coal Handled, an Access Holder’s use of the Terminal, vessel mix, railway infrastructure, rolling stock or locomotives, rail loading facilities of mines or any other relevant factor (provided that such factor is not a breach by DBCT Management of any other part of the Access Undertaking, this Agreement or any other User Agreement); or

-any defect, error or omission on the part of the independent expert appointed under the Access Undertaking to assist with the assessment of Terminal Capacity and System Capacity.
+any defect, error or omission on the part of the independent expert appointed under the Access Undertaking to assist with the assessment of Terminal Capacity, each relevant Expansion Component Capacity and System Capacity.

 Subject to the provisions of this Agreement and to the requirements and provisions of the Access Undertaking, any statute and any agreement in respect of the tenure of the Terminal (including the Framework Agreement and the Port Services Agreement), DBCT Management agrees with the User that any request by the User for an increase in Annual Contract Tonnage pursuant to clause 11.1 will be agreed to, to the extent that it does not cause System Capacity to be exceeded.